-Jackson Hyland-Lipski is an activist and filmmaker living and working in New York City.
-He is currently the on the National Team of Women's March as Head of Web Development, and Head of Special Projects for Women's March Global.
-Women's March is a non-profit organization that formed from the Women's March on Washington, which on January 21st, 2017 was the largest protest in US History.
+Jackson Hyland-Lipski is an activist and filmmaker from New York City.
+He is currently the Global Coordinator for Women's March Global and Head of Web Development for Women's March.
+Women's March and Women's March Global are sister organizations that formed from the Women's March on Washington, which, on January 21st, 2017 was the largest protest in US History.
 Globally, there were marches on all 7 continents with more than 6 million people taking part in over 600 marches worldwide.
 Jackson has also been the Videographer and Graphic Designer for Women's March Global since its inception.

 Jackson Hyland-Lipski is a graduate of Northeastern University, where he received a BA in Film and Philosophy with a minor in Writing.